 Defrosting your turkey

-If your turkey is frozen, make sure you check the guidance on the packaging well in advance.
+If your turkey is frozen, check the guidance on the packaging well in advance.
 This will ensure you allow enough time to fully defrost it in the fridge before cooking it.
 A typical large turkey weighing 6-7kg could take as much as 4 days to fully defrost in the fridge.

 Do not defrost your turkey at room temperature.